psipred/merizo_search/README.md

 ```

 By default, all output files will be saved alongside the original input query PDB, but they can be saved into a folder given by `--merizo_output`.

+# Citing

+If you find Foldclass and/or Merizo-search useful, please site our pre-print:
+[Foldclass and Merizo-search: embedding-based deep learning tools for protein domain segmentation, fold recognition and comparison, _BiorXiv_ ]{https://doi.org/10.1101/2024.03.25.586696}